odoo/odoo-ls/server/error_code.md

 ### OLS30201

-"A manifest should only contains one dictionary".
+"A manifest should contain exactly one dictionary".
 A \_\_manifest\_\_.py file should be evaluated with a literal_eval to a single dictionary.
 Do not store any other information in it.

 ### OLS30202